 Likewise, its particular political system, with healthy doses of federalism and direct democracy, prevents the rise of radical movements and revolutions in the country, giving it a long tradition of stability and the rule of law.

 Aside from this stability, Switzerland is the freest economy in Europe and the 5th in the world.
 Private property is sacred; the country enjoys fantastic fiscal health and is widely open to free trade.
 Moreover, Switzerland has one of the friendliest tax systems in Europe with a top 11.5 % federal income tax rate and a flat 8.5 % corporate tax rate.

 All this creates a favorable environment where the banking business has developed and plays a historical role as one of the backbones of the country, where all major political parties understand its essential role and support it against international pressure.

 These elements benefit both foreigners and Swiss nationals that want to protect their assets and keep them safe in a top jurisdiction.
 Switzerland has an impeccable history.
-There hasn’t been a moment in the modern Swiss history where the assets of the beneficiaries of Swiss banks have been in danger.
+There hasn’t been a moment in modern Swiss history where the assets of the beneficiaries of Swiss banks have been in danger.

 There’s a good reason why Swiss banks manage more than a quarter of cross-border-managed assets in the world and that the banking sector contributes more than 10 % of the country’s GDP.